d3/d3-shape/README.md

   [[6720, 7120], [4000, 4400], [2240, 2640], [1440, 1840]], // dates
 ]
 ```
+Each point also has a property, `data`, which contains the original data object used to compute that point.

 Each series in then typically passed to an [area generator](#areas) to render an area chart, or used to construct rectangles for a bar chart.